Skip to main content

 Policies

-Policies validate messages against configurable rules before a turn runs — length limits, message counts, keyword gates.
+Policies validate messages against configurable rules before a turn runs - message counts and keyword gates.

-Hooks and policies run in the thin core of the data plane — they’re part of orchestration, not the harness.
-They don’t see or alter conversation history (the harness owns that); they gate and observe the turns that flow through Karta.
-See Architecture.
+Hooks and policies run as part of Karta’s orchestration, around the harness.
+They do not see or alter conversation history (the harness owns that); they gate and observe the turns that flow through Karta.
+See How Karta works.